LearnersBlock/learners-block/README.md

 2. Download the [OS for your device](https://www.balena.io/os/) and flash it to your memory card.
 1. Clone this repository.
 2. Execute `docker-compose -f docker-compose-build.yml up --build` to build the required components.
-3. After installing the [Balena CLI](https://github.com/balena-io/balena-cli), run `balena push name-of-your-device.local` to deploy.
+3. After installing the [Balena CLI](https://github.com/balena-io/balena-cli), run `balena push hostname-of-your-device.local` to deploy.

 More information on local deploynents is available from balena: